 Melanie Gibb was Lori’s best friend, attended religious-themed conferences where Chad spoke and was with them the moment they met.
 We did a series of interviews with her.
 Gibb says Lori tried to get her to lie to police about the children’s whereabouts, which she refused to do.
 Gibb describes Chad and Lori’s relationship as a “fatal attraction.”

-Gibb’s boyfriend is David Warwick, who also knew Chad and Lori.
+Gibb’s then-boyfriend, now husband, is David Warwick, who also knew Chad and Lori.
+He was one of the last people to see JJ alive.

 Suzanne Freeman is also an author published by Spring Creek Book Company.
 She had a disagreement with Chad on rights for her books and the types of books he was publishing.
 In 2017, she wrote him an email in which she said, “I know without a shadow of a doubt what you are preaching will not lead to happiness.
 It will lead to death and sorrow.”